-- Consideration should be given to stability based on a plural supply base of suppliers and vendors in order to reduce the impact of any one provider failure. - Mean time to resolution for additions or changes to the .net zone file should not exceed the current time with the existing registry operator.
-Preference should be given to proposals offering enhanced or faster resolution.
+- Consideration should be given to stability based on a plural supply base of suppliers and vendors in order to reduce the impact of any one provider failure. - Preference should be given to proposals offering improved transfer and deletesystems. - Applicants should indicate how their proposed solution compares against the current service (defined as net operator's monthly reports over the past 12 months) and indicate how they could enhance the service.
+For example an applicant could provide the mean time to resolution for additions or changes to the .net zone file.
+Preference should be given to proposals offering enhanced performance. - Preference should be given to proposals offering higher reliability for registryprovisioning systems.